moovweb/open-tritium/README.md

 ## Building Tritium Locally
-1. Setting up local vars:

 * This assumes you have setup your $GOPATH ex. `export GOPATH=/Users/Yourname/dev`

+0. Setup MOOV_HOME

-Setup $MOOV_HOME var to be your GOPATH:
+Set $MOOV_HOME var to be your GOPATH:
 `export MOOV_HOME=$GOPATH`

-Ensure the dependent clibs are inside a /clibs folder within GOPATH

-Setup $DYLD_LIBRARY_PATH for linking to those clibs `export DYLD_LIBRARY_PATH=$GOPATH/clibs/lib`

-2. Fetch the dependencies
+1. Fetch the dependencies

 Fetch the moovweb repositories for tritium dependencies.
 For current compatability, switch to the 'oss' branch of each.